 This is best to be organized in advance with the company.
-Though they generally make a stop at Koh Nang Yuan on their way to Koh Tao to drop off passengers.
+Though they generally make a stop at Koh Nang Yuan on their between Chumphon and Koh Tao to drop off passengers.

 Lomprayah also offers a 3-day 2-night package to stay on the island.

 Lastly, they offer a day trip from Koh Samui to visit both Koh Nang Yuan and Koh Tao islands.
 This includes a buffet lunch and snorkeling equipment.

 Long Tail Boat To Koh Nang Yuan

 To do this head to one of the western beaches on Koh Tao.
 Sairee Beach is a good spot to find a boat and a driver to take you.
 You will need to haggle for a decent price with the boat drivers.
 Though the going rate is between $3.33 – $5.00 / 100 THB – 150 THB for a one-way journey.

 Taking a long-tail boat is definitely an awesome way to travel.
 It generally takes around 15 – 20 minutes depending on the waves.
 There is nothing better than speedy through the beautiful waters with the wind in your hair while appreciating the palm tree-laden beaches.
 I know this is definitely my preference to travel to the islands in Thailand.
 If you’re taking a ferry your views are also pretty average being that you’ll be deep inside the boat far from the windows.

 Lastly, be aware that when you book your long-tail boat journey also agree on a return time with the driver.